CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Automated-Lab/01-Getting-started.md

 ## Summary

-* In this exercise, you signed in to the Azure Portal and reviewed the pre-deployed resources.
+* In this exercise, you signed into the Azure Portal and reviewed the pre-deployed resources.